 The rm (ReMove) command will delete any filename you specify.
-The rm -r command will remove any directory you specify, and all its contents.
+The rm -rf command will remove any directory you specify.

-The mv (MoVe) command will move/rename any file or directory you specify.
+The mv (MoVe) command will rename/move any file or directory you specify.

-The locate command will search for any filename you specify.
-It uses an index of the files on your system to work quickly.
-To update this index, run the command sudo updatedb.
-This command is run automatically each day if you leave your computer on.
+The locate command will search your computer for any filename you specify.
+It uses an index of the files on your system to work quickly: to update this index run the command updatedb.
+This command is run automatically each day, if you leave your computer on.
 It needs to be run with administrative privileges (see the section called "Root And Sudo").

 You can also use wildcards to match one or more files, such as "*" (for all files) or "?" (to match one character).